Abott1222/lessons/linked-list.md

 As you can see, inserting data into the beginning of a linked list takes the same amount of time regardless of how many nodes are present in the list.
 This means inserting data into the beginning of a linked list with only a reference to the list's `head` takes constant time or `O(1)`.

 If, on the other hand, a program were to insert `'Z'` into the beginning of a JavaScript array, the process would be a little more involved.
 As we've previously studied, the built-in JavaScript array is in fact a dynamic array.
-Within a dynamic array lives a static array, which often has unused elements at the end.
+Within a dynamic array lives a static array, which stores elements sequentially in memory and often has unused elements at the end.

 Here's a diagram that shows a dynamic array that's similar to the previous linked list example and has one unused element at the end.